mouhsnimohamed/qzulu/src/pages/leadership/index.md

       Dedicated to improving the lives of the constituents of the Zulu Nation
     image: /img/prince-qzulu-final.jpg
-  - function: ' Amaris CEO & DTI ASIA Holdings CEO'
+  - function: ' Amaris CEO & QAC Asia Holdings CEO'
     bio: |-
       Former Singapore Government CIO